 While it is possible to get married in a church, château, or even among the lavender fields of Provence – in France, it is the civil ceremony that is the legally binding ceremony, and this always takes place at the local Mairie (town hall).
 When there is a religious ceremony in France, it follows the civil ceremony either immediately or a few days after.

 The civil ceremony takes place in the town in which one of the parties to be married has resided for at least 40 consecutive days immediately preceding the marriage.
 In certain circumstances, such as the couple living in different towns or moving to another town, they can make a marriage application to the Mairie of the other town.

-The civil ceremony takes place at the mairie and applications for the marriage, otherwise known as the marriage banns,must be published at the mairie 10 days prior to the civil marriage.
-(The mairie will provide an explanatory written guide of the documents required).
-Most mairies take approximately 4–6 weeks to process an application.
-It is advised to meet with them in order to determine their exact documentary requirements (documents may need to be issued 3 months prior to the date of marriage or publication of banns).
+The civil ceremony takes place at the mairie, and applications for the marriage, otherwise known as the marriage banns,must be published at the mairie ten days prior to the civil marriage.
+Your mairie will provide an explanatory written guide of the documents required.
+Most mairies take approximately 4–6 weeks to process an application, and it is advised to meet with them in order to determine their exact documentary requirements (documents may need to be issued three months prior to the date of marriage or publication of banns).

 During the service, the maire reads aloud sections of the civil code enjoining the couple to be committed to each other and share an equal role throughout the marriage.

 Guests can attend the ceremony, but how many depends on the facilities of the mairie.
 The marriage ceremony will last about half an hour.

 After the ceremony, confetti can be thrown over the bride and groom and photographs taken outside.
 The wedding party can then proceed to a reception, perhaps at a hotel or alternative venue.

 A marriage certificate (livret de famille) will be issued after the ceremony.
 This is an official document to be used for all future family events, such as births, deaths, divorce or name changes.